-UNESCO provides evidence-based guidance and tools (link Resources) to support textbook and curriculum revision, develop and revise policies, promote appropriate and relevant pedagogies, and enhance cooperation between formal and non-formal sectors of education, including with museums and memorials.
+UNESCO provides evidence-based guidance and tools to support textbook and curriculum revision, develop and revise policies, promote appropriate and relevant pedagogies, and enhance cooperation between formal and non-formal sectors of education, including with museums and memorials.
 In addition, UNESCO’s Clearinghouse on Global Citizenship Education provides education stakeholders with hundreds of references on Holocaust and genocide education.
-UNESCO, in partnership with the OSCE, also pays particular attention to addressing anti-Semitism through education.
+UNESCO, in partnership with the OSCE, also pays particular attention to addressing antisemitism through education.

-UNESCO ensures that the memory and the legacy of the victims of the Holocaust is preserved.
+UNESCO ensures that the memory and the legacy of the victims of the Holocaust and other genocides is preserved.
 UNESCO organizes various commemorative and cultural activities, notably around the International Day of Commemoration in Memory of the Victims of the Holocaust.
 UNESCO supports the preservation and dissemination of Holocaust-related archives of outstanding value, through its Memory of the World register, and supports the protection and development of the Auschwitz Birkenau former concentration and extermination camp, a World Heritage Site.
-In the same spirit, UNESCO facilitates discussions to develop a joint exhibition involving successor states of Yugoslavia in the ‘former-Yugoslav pavilion’ at Auschwitz Birkenau State Museum.
+Furthermore, UNESCO facilitates discussions to develop a joint exhibition involving successor states of Yugoslavia in the ‘former-Yugoslav pavilion’ at Auschwitz Birkenau State Museum.